Helsinki-NLP/OpusFilter/README.md

 for the filters.
 If there is only of filter of the specific class, and its score is a single number, the value of the score is simply below the class name.
-The the filter outputs more scores, they are represented in a dictionary.
-Typically there is a key `src` for source segment score and `tgt` for target segment score, but the number of scores and their keys are not restricted.
+The the filter outputs more scores, they are represented in a list or dictionary.
+Typically there is one score for each segment (language) if there are multiple scores.

 The filters may contain the same filter class multiple times so that the same filter can be used with different parameters (e.g. both words